AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 ## Enable the Layout Container Component for Page {#enable-the-layout-container-component-for-page}

-These tasks allow authors to drag instances of the **Layout Container** component onto the page.
+For effective responsive layout, the content author must be able to drag instances of the Layout Container component onto the page.
+This is already enabled for the WKND sample site.
+Follow these steps to enable your own site.

 ### Enable the Layout Container Component for Page Editing {#enable-the-layout-container-component-for-page-editing}

 To allow authors to add further responsive grids to the content pages you need to enable the Layout Container component for your page.
 You can do this using either:

-* **Author Environment**

-  Use [Design mode](/help/sites-authoring/default-components-designmode.md) to activate the **Layer Container** component for a page.
+* **Via the Author Environment** - [Edit your page templates](/help/sites-cloud/authoring/features/templates.md) to enable the Layout Container for a page.

-* **Component Definition**

-  Use `allowedComponent` or a static include when defining the component.
+* **Component Definition** - Use `allowedComponent` or a static include when defining the component.

 ### Configure the Grid of the Layout Container {#configure-the-grid-of-the-layout-container}

-You can configure the number of columns available for each specific instance of layout container:

-1. **Author Environment**

-   You can configure the number of columns available for each specific instance of layout container.
+You can configure the number of columns available for each specific instance of layout container [by editing your page templates.](/help/sites-cloud/authoring/features/templates.md)

-   To do this, use [Design mode](/help/sites-authoring/default-components-designmode.md), then open the design dialog for the required container.
-Here you can specific how many columns will be available for positioning and sizing.
-The default is 12.

-1. **XML**

-   Definitions for the responsive grid are specified in:

-   `etc/design/<*your-project-name*>/.content.xml`

-   The following parameters can be defined:

-    * Number of columns available:

-        * `columns="{String}8"`

-    * Components that can be added to the current component:

-        * `components="[/libs/wcm/foundation/components/responsivegrid, ...`